exratione/lambda-complex/README.md

 * Slower, non-time-critical applications, such as static content generation.
 * Applications that make use of existing third party Node.js Lambda functions.
+* Applications accepting data via SQS queues.
-* People who like monitoring application state via SQS queues attributes.
+* People who like monitoring application state via SQS queue attributes.
 * People who don't mind a lack of structure in their frameworks.

 JAWS is more suited to:

 * Faster applications, such as APIs.
 * Applications that must use non-Node.js Lambda functions.
+* Applications accepting data through the standard Lambda function channels.
 * People who like a little more structure in their frameworks.

 ## Basic Concepts